pzembrod/cc64/Usage.md

 and then save the RAM $c000-$cfff to disk in a file named `c-chargen` which then can be used by an emulator as chargen or programmed into an (E)EPROM and used in a real C64.

-The vice wrapper script `run-cc64.sh` uses this c-chargen.